Print

 If you notice small cracks or gaps in the dough (there will probably be a few!) simply use your fingertips to gently smooth these over; this will make for a prettier finished product.

 Stack cookies between small squares of parchment and freeze for 15 minutes.
-(Alternately, if you have a large freezer you can place your cookies directly on your silpat-lined baking sheet, allowing a few inches of space in between each cookie, and place the tray in the freezer.
-When it comes time to bake, simply transfer the tray directly to the oven.)
-Do not skip this freezing step, as it will prevent the cookies from spreading as they bake.
+(Alternately, if you have a large freezer you can place your cookies directly on the prepared baking tray and place the tray in the freezer.
+Once frozen, transfer the tray directly to the oven to bake.)
+Do not skip the freezing step, or cookies may spread too much as they bake.

-Immediately after removing tray from the oven, use a round cookie cutter to gently reshape the hot cookies.
-(This is entirely optional, but will make your finished cookies rounder and more uniform in appearance.)
+Remove from oven and use a round cutter to gently reshape the cookies.
+(This is entirely optional, but will make your finished cookies rounder and more uniform in appearance!)

-Allow cookies to cool for a few minutes on the baking tray, then transfer to a wire rack and cool completely.
+Allow cookies to cool for a few minutes on the baking tray, then transfer to a wire rack to cool completely.

-Store lemon daisy cookies in an airtight container at room temperature for up to five days.
-Baked cookies are also suitable for freezing.
+Store lemon daisy cookies in an airtight container at room temperature for up to five days, or layer between sheets of parchment and freeze in an airtight container for up to three months.

 Notes

 *Don’t roll your dough too thin.
-1/4″ is perfect, but slightly thicker than that is fine, too.
+1/4-inch is perfect, but slightly thicker than that is fine, too.

 **When in doubt, chill!
 During cutting and assembly, you might notice your dough becoming soft or sticky.
 If this happens, return it to the refrigerator or freezer and allow it to chill for a few minutes, then continue where you left off.
 Cold dough is key to making sure the flowers retain their shape.